-David Fortin,
+Maxime Descoteaux1,2, David Fortin2, Kevin Whittingstall2

-MOIVRE center, Computer Science department
+1MOIVRE center, Computer Science department & 2Centre de Recherche Clinique Étienne Lebel, Université de Sherbrooke

 Introduction

 Diffusion tensor imaging (DTI) and Functional Magnetic Resonance Imaging (fMRI) are non-invasive tools which reveal anatomical (AC) and functional connectivity (FC), respectively, in the human brain.
-Several studies have investigated the relationship between AC and FC in healthy individuals, though little is known whether this relationship holds in patients with brain tumours.
-Specifically, it is unclear how AC and FC are affected in tissue sites near gli whic are known to infiltrate the white matter.
+Several studies have investigated the relationship between AC and FC in healthy individuals [1, 2], though little is known whether this relationship holds in patients with primary brain tumours.
+Specifically, it is unclear how AC and FC are affected in tissue sites in or near glial tumors, which are known to aggressively infiltrate the white matter [3].
+The goal of this work was to assess the dependence of FC on AC in a 28 year old man patient bearing a malignant glioma.
+Specifically, as the non-dominant (right) temporal area was infiltrated by the tumor, visual memory testing was assayed as an FC subtask.

 Methods

 The data were acquired on a Siemens 1.5T MRI system.
-For anatomical reference, a gadolinium-enhanced high resolution (0.49x0.49x1.75) T1-weighted image acquired (9 minutes).
-For structural connectivity, a single-shot echo-planar spin echo pulse sequence was used, with b-value of 1000 s/mm², the default 12 directions for DTI and 3 averages (NEX) (TR/TE = 000/40 ms).
-Parallel imaging on this old MRI system and thus, the full DTI acquisition takes 8.5 minutes.
-Before diffusion tensor estimation, susceptibility and motion artifacts are corrected.
-The raw diffusion-weighted images are then de-noised with a non-local means Rician noise correction algorithm [] prior to estimating diffusion tensors.
-Tractography was performed from every voxel in the white matter whose fractional anisotropy (FA) exceeded a value of 0.15 using the tensor deflection streamline algorithm []. fMRI was acquired using an echo-planar imaging (EPI) sequence (TR/TE = 2000/40 ms) while the patient silently performed Roland’s hometown walking task.
+For anatomical reference, a gadolinium-enhanced high resolution (0.49x0.49x1.75mm3) T1-weighted image was acquired.
+For structural connectivity, a single-shot echo-planar (EPI) spin echo sequence (TR/TE = 12500/95 ms) was used, with b-value of 1000 s/mm², the default 12 directions for DTI and 3 averages (NEX).
+Before diffusion tensor estimation, susceptibility and motion artifacts were corrected [4, 5] and the raw diffusion-weighted images are de-noised with a non-local means Rician noise correction [6].
+Tractography was performed from every voxel in the white matter whose fractional anisotropy (FA) exceeded a value of 0.15 using the tensor deflection streamline algorithm [7, 8]. fMRI was acquired using an EPI sequence (TR/TE = 2000/40 ms) while the patient silently performed Roland’s hometown walking task.
 Images were motion corrected, spatially smoothed (8mm Gaussian Kernel).
 Nuisance signals from the CSF and white matter were regressed prior to connectivity analysis.
-FC was computed using seed point.
-AC and FC maps were then registered to a high-resolution T1-weighted scan rigid registration based on mutual information.
-The FiberNavigator software [] was used to visualize and fuse the 2 modalitie.
-This allow to define regions of interests (ROIs) based on anatomical and/or FC sites of interest while isolating the fibers passing through them.
+Whole brain FC was computed using a seed point from a voxel that was significantly modulated by the memory task.
+AC and FC maps were then registered to the T1-weighted scan using rigid registration based on mutual information.
+The FiberNavigator software [9, 10] was used to define regions of interests (ROIs) based on anatomical and/or FC sites of interest while isolating the fiber tracts passing through them.

 Results